sethbilliau/mental-health-tech/README.md

   - **Sankey**
     - Steps through some key relationships between co-workers and workplace culture
-    - Use drop downs to choose survey questions to comparer to one another
+    - Use drop downs to choose survey questions to compare them to each other
     - Hover nodes to see highlighted paths

   - **Stories**